saurabhkb/assorted-hacks/README.md

 Basic real time hospital data web app using [Pusher](http://pusher.com/).

+Also uses python and mongodb, along with the Pusher python library.

 *Expects a file named 'config' in the root directory of the following format:*

      [PUSHER_CONFIG]